gerbless/react-tutorial/README.md

 - **Pros**
     - It is just a library, not a framework, so it is easier to learn than other Javascript approaches.
-    - Fixing bugs is easier than you thought.
+    - Fixing bugs is easier than you would think.
-    - It can be easily integrated with other libraries such as jQuery, Bootstrap, moment, Lodash, etc.
+    - It can be easily integrated with other libraries such as jQuery, Bootstrap, Moment, Lodash, etc.
-    - You do not need to make changes in your HTML code, react does the heavy lift for you.
+    - You do not need to handle DOM manipulations in your code, ReactJS does the heavy lift for you.
 - **Cons**
     - It requires a deeper Javascript understanding.
     - The ReactJS ecosystem is not as easy to install as jQuery.
     - It can be haunting at first sight.
-    - It is need to compile React applications.
+    - It is need to compile ReactJS applications.
     - You must use the command line tool.

 ## Preparing the Environment